lawrenceevalyn/MASTERS-ESSAY/ARTICLE/ARTICLE.md

 ## my model of Frank ##

 Adapting Frank’s model for my own, then, required working somewhat against the grain of his assumptions.
 However, I have avoided simply assigning each text one simple genre.
 Instead, I have separated out each strand of influence within his complex “Gothic types”  by dividing each “type” into a set of tags, and tallied the uses of each tag.[^cf25] This process generated 190 unique tags, most of which only applied to one or two works.
 By rendering the tags individually listable, my model imposes a more systematic ontology than Frank’s.
 However, because each work is “tagged” numerous times, my model retains the details of each work’s often-idiosyncratic combinations of influences.
 My approach treats each “tag” as an independent object of inquiry, informative on its own regarding one small facet of a work’s participation in its generic context.
 I ask whether the association of a given tag with a work constitutes meaningful information regarding the probable gender of that work’s author.
 Because Frank’s classifications are subjective assessments, an answer of “yes” to this question could have two meanings.
 When we find, for example, that the “sentimental” tag predicts female authorship, this could indicate either that women really did write more sentimental novels, or that certain common features of the Gothic are more likely to be called sentimental when women write them.
 Correlating genre tags with less ambiguous features of the work — such as the inclusion of particular motifs — will, later, allow us to examine to what extent Frank is responding to differences in authorial usage.
-But regardless of their basis, Frank’s assessments are informative about the horizon of critical expectations.
+But regardless of their basis, Frank’s assessments are informative about the horizon of critical expectations.[ from HBBO: "More detail coming in my email, but: I think you need to sell this harder, since you later hang so much on the women's-Gothic and mainstream-Gothic connection to sentimental novels.
+The Cranky Reader inquires, querulously, removing their pince-nez: why is it reasonable to draw conclusions from a data set drawn from Frank's descriptions, even if Frank's descriptions are subjective and idiosyncratic?
+Again: I think the bones of this are here, but could stand to be strengthened/clarified.”]
 Frank’s model of the multiplicity of Gothic subgenres, in the reverse of Tracy, shows an identifiable women’s Gothic, whereas the men’s Gothic is elusive.

 ## women's Gothic ##